t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ## Useful snippets

-Here are some useful snippets that you might find useful for certain use cases.
+Here are some snippets that might come in handy.

 ### Enabling CORS

-If you need to consume your API from a different domain, say you create a monorepo and add a Vite app, you might need to enable CORS:
+If you need to consume your API from a different domain, for example in a monorepo that includes a React Native app, you might need to enable CORS:

 ```ts
 // pages/api/trpc/[trpc].ts